lilitpghs/credit-card-fraud-detection/README.md

 **Insight:**

-      - The SHAP waterfall plot decomposes the prediction for a single transaction into individual feature contributions.
+      - The waterfall plot decomposes a single prediction into additive feature contributions, clearly showing how individual signals combine to produce a fraud decision.
-        Features such as V14 and V11 significantly push the prediction toward fraud, while others mitigate risk.

-      - This level of transparency is critical in financial systems where model decisions must be explainable to auditors, regulators, and risk teams.

 ### Local Decision Patterns

 The force plot visualizes the same prediction but displays all individual feature contributions: